 How to run

-vast configuration
+vast config

-Manage test configuration.
+Manage run configuration.

-vast configuration [OPTIONS] COMMAND [ARGS]...
+vast config [OPTIONS] COMMAND [ARGS]...

 generate

-Generate test configurations and output files.
+Generate run configurations and output files.

 Creates all configurations and associated files in the configured results directory.